Military history of the Russian Empire: Later campaigns

 Russia continued its alliance with Austria, but Austria shifted to an alliance with France against Prussia.
-In 1760 Russian forces captured Berlin.
+In 1759 Russian and Austrian forces decisively defeated Frederick at Kunersdorf and in 1760 captured Berlin.
 Fortunately for the Kingdom of Prussia, Elizabeth died in 1762, and her successor, Peter III, allied Russia with Prussia because of his devotion to the Prussian king, Frederick the Great.

 Aftermath

 The Seven Years' War was the first war that Russia, previously embroiled in conflicts with its neighbors, fought against a first-class European army since Peter the Great, and the results were mixed.
 Russian troops demonstrated immense personal courage and bravado, standing before withering volleys of fire without flinching.
 The command structure did not fare nearly so well; overall coordination fell to Bestuzhev-Riumin and a court conference, which quickly proved to be inefficient, spending much of time engrossed in micromanaging the army.
 The Russian officer corps had been fashioned into an elite force during Peter the Great's reign, but his policies had been abolished and command corps had fallen into disrepair.
 The result was that, although Russia won several important victories against the Prussians, it never fully capitalized on its success.
 This problem was compounded by the insufficiency of the Russian supply line, which forced the Russians to withdraw every winter.